awsdocs/aws-amplify-console-user-guide/doc_source/document-history.md

 # Document history for AWS Amplify<a name="document-history"></a>

-The following table describes the important changes to the documentation since the last release of AWS Amplify\.
+The following table describes the important changes to the documentation since the last release of  Amplify\.
 + **Latest documentation update:** April 17, 2022